Joshhhuaaa/EnhancedSCPTVersus/README.md

 - After downloading Enhanced SCPT Versus, extract the contents, and you should have a Enhanced SCPT Versus folder.
 You can place it anywhere you like, it's portable.
 - In order to play the game, run the command script, `Play SCPT_Versus.cmd`.

 The command script will automatically mount the disc image and run the game executable.
-When the game closes, the disc image will be unmounted.
-If you ever need to mount the disc image manually, you can find it at: `System\_PC_\Enhanced\Mount.iso`.
+When the game closes, the script will also unmount the disc image.
+If you need to mount the disc image manually, you can find it at: `System\_PC_\Enhanced\Mount.iso`.

 ### Additional Screen Resolution Support
  After creating a profile in the game, a profile configuration file named `<profilename>_prf.ini` is generated in the System folder.
 Once generated, you can open this configuration file to make adjustments to your screen resolution that may not be accessible through the video settings GUI.